garimatyaagi/garimatyaagi.github.io/_posts/2025-12-12-Career Reflections 2025.md

 - Career is a part of life.
 Goal in life is to maximise happiness.
 Career should also lead to maximising happiness

-*Oscar Wilde said that if you know what you want to be, then you inevitably become it.
+"*Oscar Wilde said that if you know what you want to be, then you inevitably become it.
 That is your punishment.
 But if you never know, then you can be anything.
 There is a truth to that. **We are not nouns, we are verbs.** I am not a thing — an actor, a writer — I am a person who does things — I write, I act — and I never know what I am going to do next.
-I think you can be imprisoned if you think of yourself as a noun.*
+I think you can be imprisoned if you think of yourself as a noun.*"
 **~ Stephen Fry**

 The exact Wilde quote to which Fry is referring is this: